webplatform/docs/html/elements/button/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
+|High-level issues=Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 |Checked_Out=No
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The '''button''' element (&lt;button&gt;) defines a clickable button.|The "button" tag is one of many ways to create buttons on an HTML page_ A web developer can also use the "input" tag in conjunction with type="button" or by styling an "a" tag to achieve the same functionality.
+{{Summary_Section|The '''button''' element (<code>&lt;button&gt;</code>) defines a clickable button.|The "button" tag is one of many ways to create buttons on an HTML page_ A web developer can also use the "input" tag in conjunction with type="button" or by styling an "a" tag to achieve the same functionality.
 However, those may be harder and their results may not be as clean.
 }}
 {{Markup_Element
 |DOM_interface=dom/HTMLButtonElement